bevyengine/bevy-website/content/learn/book/ecs/exclusive-world-access/_index.md

 2. Immediately after the end of a stage, before commands are applied, using `my_exclusive_system().exclusive_system().before_commands()`.
 3. Immediately after the end of a stage, after commands are applied, using `my_exclusive_system().exclusive_system().after_commands()`.

+Like other systems, exclusive systems obey `.before` and `.after` ordering constraints, but only with respect to other exclusive systems running at the same time in the same stage.

 TODO: add exclusive system example
 ```rust